 In sharp contrast to the tale, a story compels subsequent viewings.
 This desire to see a film again and again exists because a story offers us something we can’t find in real life: meaning.
 As depressing as it may be to consider, real life has no meaning without some greater context within which to appreciate it.
 Stories–complete stories–provide that greater context.

 By offering an objective view into a story’s events and at the same time offering a subjective view (through the Main Character), a story gives audience members an experience they can’t have on their own.
 This experience is why audience members return to a film over and over again.
-Star Wars, The Shawshank Redemption, The Lives of Others, The Godfather, The Apartment, The Sound of Music, Toy Story, Toy Story 2 (pretty much anything Pixar), The King’s Speech, The Dark Knight, Good Will Hunting, Chinatown–all stories with very much to say.
+Star Wars, The Shawshank Redemption, The Lives of Others, The Godfather, The Apartment, The Sound of Music, Toy Story, Toy Story 2 (pretty much anything Pixar), The King’s Speech, The Dark Knight, Good Will Hunting, Chinatown–all stories with much to say.
 All works of fiction that are not so easy to forget.

 Short Stories and Short Tales